 When you receive financial aid from NWACC, you agree to fulfill the responsibilities associated with those awards.
-The information on this page summarizes the terms and conditions established by federal and state regulations for financial aid.
+The information below summarizes the terms and conditions established by federal and state regulations for financial aid.

-You must have all paperwork turned in by the deadline dates to ensure you will be awarded prior to the payment due date.
+- You must have all paperwork turned in by the deadline dates to ensure that you will be awarded prior to the payment due date.

-See Important Deadline Dates to ensure when priority processing dates are.
+- See Important Deadline Dates to view priority processing dates.

 Reporting Additional Assistance